 - “They crave new experiences.”

 Who doesn’t?
-But art techniques takes practice, is a craft, so they also spend a lot of time on repetition.
+But art techniques take practice, is a craft, so they also spend a lot of time on repetition.

 - “They surround themselves with creativity.”

-This one I agree the most so far.
+This one I agree with the most so far.

 - “They are great gift-givers.”

 They can be great but usually, they tend to be super cheap gift-givers.

 - “They don’t back down from a challenge.”

 Might be true, but they could complain the whole way.